tson1111/BlackDoc/_posts/2019-03-19-hello-world.md

    bundle exec jekyll build
    ```

 7. HTTPS or HTTP.
-Some old themes uses font via http protocol website, and this may cause the theme looks differently from local server (such as the font).
+Some old themes uses font via http protocol website, and this may cause the theme looks differently from local server.
 In this case, try to replace all the "http" with "https" in the html file.
-It worked for me.
+It works for me.